squared-studio/SkillVerse/RTL_design/chapter_00001.md

-# Chapter 1: Overview of RTL Design
+# Overview of RTL Design

 ## What is RTL Design?
 RTL (Register Transfer Level) design is a high-level abstraction for describing the behavior and structure of digital circuits.
 It focuses on the flow of data between registers and the logical operations performed on that data.